kobusPitzer/PocketWeather/README.md

 # PocketWeather

 This is a very simple implementation of the weather information at your current location.
 There is no current plans to maintain this code.
-This was an excersise in implimenting a RESTfull client and location information.
+This was an exercise in implementing a RESTful client and location information.
 I am open to any suggestions.

 ## Getting the app to run

-Clone the repository and install needed dependancies if needed.
+Clone the repository and install needed dependencies if needed.
 Run through Android Studio and it should work.
-Did not create a signed apk as this was a coding excersize.
+Did not create a signed apk as this was a coding exercise.
 Needs current location as well as internet connection.

 ## Possible issues